NareshNalla/practice/src/main/resources/design_patterns/design_patterns_full_notes.md

   ```

 ### 7. Proxy Design Pattern
-- **Definition:** Provides a surrogate or placeholder for another object to control access to it.
+- **Definition:** Provides a surrogate or placeholder for another object to control access to it. ( an object represent the another object)
 - **Analogy:** A checkbook is a proxy for the money in your bank account.
 - **Problem:** You need to control access to an object, perhaps for security, lazy initialization, or because it's remote.
 - **Solution:** Create a `Proxy` object with the same interface as the real object.
 The client interacts with the proxy, which decides if and when to forward the request to the real object.